ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

   Implementing CMORization as a fix removes this redundancy, as the fixes are applied 'on the fly' when running a recipe. **ERA5** is the first dataset for which this 'CMORization on the fly' is supported.
   For more information about CMORization, see:
-  `Contributing a CMORizing script for an observational dataset <https://docs.esmvaltool.org/en/latest/input.html#observations>`_.
+  :ref:`Contributing a CMORizing script for an observational dataset <esmvaltool:new-dataset>`.

 Fix structure
 =============